pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/onEnterKey.md

 ---
 ---
 ##### shortDescription
-A function that is executed when the Enter key has been pressed while the widget is focused.
+A function that is executed when the Enter key has been pressed while the UI component is focused.

 ##### param(e): Object
 Information about the event.